-Tzvi Sinensky is the incoming Director of Interdisciplinary Studies and Educational Outreach at the Rae Kushner Yeshiva High School in Livingston, NJ, where he will be teaching Judaic Studies classes, collaborating with faculty to deepen the culture of interdisciplinary student learning throughout the school, and developing educational outreach programs for the school’s families and partner communities.
+Rabbi Tzvi Sinensky is the incoming Director of Interdisciplinary Studies and Educational Outreach at the Rae Kushner Yeshiva High School in Livingston, NJ, where he will be teaching Judaic Studies classes, collaborating with faculty to deepen the culture of interdisciplinary student learning throughout the school, and developing educational outreach programs for the school’s families and partner communities.
 He previously served as Rosh Beit Midrash of Kohelet Yeshiva in Lower Merion, PA.

 A popular lecturer and author, Rabbi Sinensky recently completed book-length treatments of the Jewish return to Zion during the Second Temple period and the mitzvah of Torah study, published by Yeshivat Har Etzion’s Virtual Beit Midrash.
 He is active on the Sefaria website, and is pursuing a PhD on the intersection between Jewish thought and gender studies at the Bernard Revel Graduate School of Jewish Studies.
 His interdisciplinary high school course on Jewish & Western philosophy and the humanities was recently awarded the inaugural Kohelet Prize.